purplesyringa/site/blog/the-ram-myth/index.md

     Indeed, it's linear (i.e. asymptotically optimal), and we have to access random indices anyway, so cache isn't going to help us in any case.

-    In reality, this is leaving a lot of performance on the table, and certain *asymptotically slower* algorithms can perform sharding significantly faster on large input.
+    In reality, when the number of groups is high, this is leaving a lot of performance on the table, and certain *asymptotically slower* algorithms can perform sharding significantly faster.
 They are mostly used by on-disk databases, but, surprisingly, they are useful even for in-RAM data.
 ---

 The RAM myth is a belief that modern computer memory resembles perfect random-access memory.
 Cache is seen as an optimization for small data: if it fits in L2, it's going to be processed faster; if it doesn't, there's nothing we can do.